-Sony A99 versus Sony RX100 III
+Sony A99 vs RX100 III

-The Sony Alpha SLT-A99 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in September 2012 and May 2014.
+The Sony Alpha SLT-A99 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in September 2012 and May 2014.
 The A99 is a DSLR, while the RX100 III is a fixed lens compact.
 The cameras are based on a full frame (A99) and an one-inch (RX100 III) sensor.
-The A99 has a resolution of 24 megapixel, whereas the RX100 III provides 20 MP.
+The A99 has a resolution of 24 megapixels, whereas the RX100 III provides 20 MP.

-Body comparison: Sony A99 vs Sony RX100 III
+Body comparison: Sony A99 vs RX100 III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (64 percent) than the Sony A99.
 It is worth mentioning in this context that the A99 is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the A99 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the A99 gets 500 shots out of its NP-FM500H battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.